Tin Prices – Historical Graph

 2. Electronics Industry

-The huge demand from the electronics industry played a crucial part in the soaring tin prices in 2023.
+The huge demand from the electronics industry played a crucial part in the rise of tin prices.
 This is due to the normalization of work-from-home set-up which boosts global computer demand and other electronic devices and accessories.

-Additionally, the increasing demand for tin from the EV industries due to the electrification campaign made tin prices spike to another level.
+Additionally, the increasing demand for tin from the EV industries made tin prices spike to another level.
 The electronics industry alone needs 50% tin for soldering metals.
 Thus, this huge demand can potentially drive its prices.

 3. Reduced Global Tin Output

-China’s tin production has consistently declined for the past 15 years due to tin reserves depletion.
+China’s tin production has consistently declined due to tin reserves depletion.
 Furthermore, the country localized its metal reserves to combat inflation.

-This is evident when the Shanghai Futures Exchange registered a 60% ( 8,745 tons ) increase in tin stocks in the first quarter of 2023 while the London Metal Exchange inventory has only 2,480 tons.
+This is evident when the Shanghai Futures Exchange registered a 60% increase in tin stocks while the London Metal Exchange inventory has over 2,000 tons.

 Additionally, Myanmar’s uncertain reopening of its tin mining hubs further complicates the supply chain.
 Furthermore, Peruvian and Bolivian quarries shut down their operations due to protests and a lack of coal to power production.
 Thus, these factors largely disrupt the tin supply pipeline which will have adverse effects on its prices.